ofirrifo/learn-ng-schematics/README.md

 ## Step 3: Create a blank schematics inside our project
 execute this command under the root folder
 `schematics blank --name=schematics`
-once it done we should have schematics folder under the root project folder
+once it's done we should have schematics folder under the root project folder